IGVF-DACC/igvfd/cdk/HOWTO.md

 1. Find cluster in ECS console.
 2. Click on service name.
-3. Look at `Health and metrics` tab for CPU and memory utilzation.
+3. Look at `Health and metrics` tab for CPU and memory utilization.

 ---